salmy101/perntodo/README.md

-# Bookd Up
+# Todo List

 ## About
-A litle refresh on the CRUD operations using the PERN stack.
+A little refresh on the CRUD operations using the PERN stack.
 Also an opprotunity to learn async await, http fetch requests, and more.

 ### Home Page